Events

 What we'll cover

-Most teams who say they're "using AI" are really in the middle phase — close management tools, expense platforms, and ChatGPT for variance commentary.
-They surface anomalies and orchestrate the close, but humans still own every write-back.
-Where the copilot phase helps, where it stalls, and how to tell when you've outgrown it.
+Where most teams "using AI" actually sit today.
+FloQast, Numeric, Blackline, Brex, Ramp, plus ChatGPT for commentary.
+These tools surface anomalies and orchestrate the close, but humans still own every write-back.
+Where copilot helps, where it stalls, and how to tell when you've outgrown it.

 Speaker